State 4-H Events by project area

 CWF is a citizen and leadership event for high school youth from across the United States.
 Youth learn about government, the legislative process, meet with elected officials and visit many national monuments and historical sites in Washington D.C.
 More info.

 The National 4-H Conference is a working conference in which youth and adults, at the invitation of the Secretary of Agriculture, assist in the development of recommendations to help guide 4-H Youth Development Programs nationally and in their communities.
 More info.

 Minnesota 4-H Arts-in is an eight-day intensive arts experience, as they prepare a musical to perform during the Minnesota State Fair.
 Youth gain experiences in performing arts, including singing, dancing, acting, instrumental accompaniment, costume design, set construction and technical work.
 Each year, 4-H State Arts-In youth perform at least 40 shows to 12,000 audience members in the 4-H Building on the fairgrounds.
 More info.

 Youth from counties prepare and perform a play, dance, musical, or other act.
 Each county nominates one group to perform at the state fair.
-State Fair Share the Fun nominations/applications will be available June 1st, 2013.
+State Fair Share the Fun nominations/applications are generally available around June 1st each year.
 Rehearsal times are assigned on a first come, first served basis upon receipt of the nomination/application forms.
 More info.